OpenDataNode/open-data-node/INSTALL.md

 ## Installation of optional components

-OpenDataNode supports also aditional components that could be installed and integrated with other core OpenDataNode components
+Open Data Node supports also aditional components that could be installed and integrated with other core Open Data Node components.

 ### UnifiedViews QualityAssesment Plugins

-To isntall QualityAssessment plugins, run following command
+To install QualityAssessment plugins, run following command
 ```
 aptitude install qa-uv-plugins
 ```
-It iwll install plugins into UnifiedViews.
+It will install plugins into UnifiedViews.

 ### LDVMI (Payola)